 - Wall of Love/I Love You Mural (Le Mur des Je t’aime)

 Best Budget Hotel in Montmartre: Grand Hotel de Clermont

-Located just 800m from Sacre Couer Basilica, the Grand Hotel de Clermont is a great option for budget-conscious travelers looking to stay in Montmartre.
+Located just 800 meters from Sacre Couer Basilica, the Grand Hotel de Clermont is a great option for budget-conscious travelers in Montmartre.
 This charming hotel offers comfortable rooms with modern amenities like free WiFi and flat-screen TVs, making it the perfect choice for anyone looking to explore all that this vibrant neighborhood has to offer.
-And with affordable rates starting at just $100 per night, it’s easy to see why the Grand Hotel de Clermont is one of the best budget hotels in Montmartre.
+And with affordable rates, it’s easy to see why the Grand Hotel de Clermont is one of the best budget hotels in Montmartre.